Dr. Gary Tanchak, D.C.

 • Temporalis

-Return to the notch in front of your ear, then move slightly upward to the temples.
+Return to the notch before your ear, then move slightly upward to the temples.
 Using the tips of your middle three fingers, apply light pressure and move in small circles.

-TIP For best results, be sure to visit your trusted massage therapist who specializes in facial massage.
+TIP: For best results, visit your trusted massage therapist who specializes in facial massage, so you get all the facial massage benefits.

-In the case of teeth grinding (bruxism), be sure to visit your dentist and use a mouth guard if recommended to protect your teeth at night during sleep.
+In the case of teeth grinding (bruxism), be sure to visit your dentist and wear a mouth guard if recommended to protect your teeth at night during sleep.

-But there may be a new device that finally checks all the boxes for facial massage.
+But there may be a new beauty massager that finally checks all the boxes for facial massage.

-The all-new TheraFace PRO from Theragun is the first and only massage gun specialized for use on your face.
+The all-new TheraFace PRO from Theragun is the first and one of the few massage guns specialized for your face.

-We recently did a comprehensive TheraFace Pro review and were seriously impressed by how capable this device is.
-It’s a cleverly-designed all-in-one spa device that really screams premium in our opinion.
+We recently reviewed it comprehensively and were seriously impressed by its capabilities.
+It’s a cleverly designed all-in-one spa device that really screams premium.

 TheraFace PRO facial health device